QuantEcon/lecture-source-jl/rst_files/dynamic_programming_squared/opt_tax_recur.rst

 Further Comments
 ======================

-A :doc:`related lecture <amss>` describes an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`AMSS_2002`
+A :doc:`related lecture <../dynamic_programming_squared/amss>` describes an extension of the Lucas-Stokey model by  Aiyagari, Marcet, Sargent, and Seppälä (2002) :cite:`AMSS_2002`

 In th AMSS economy, only a risk-free bond is traded